prikhi/pencil/README.md

 Windows, Linux, OS X & Firefox Packages are available for download from the [Releases Page][releases].

+You can also install the Firefox Add-on from the [Mozilla Add-on Repository](amo-pkg).

 To install the OS X package, unzip the archive and copy the `Pencil.app` folder to your `Applications` directory.